jeffvance/glusterfs-hadoop-install/README.txt

   part of the tarball, but an example hosts file is provided.
 The "hosts" file is expected to be created in the same directory where the tarball has been downloaded.
 If a different location is required the "--hosts" option can be used to specify the "hosts" file path.
-The "hosts" file contains a list of IP adress followed by hostname (same format as /etc/hosts), one pair per line.
-  Each line represents one node in the storage cluster (gluster trusted pool).
-  Example:
-     ip-for-node-1 hostname-for-node-1
-     ip-for-node-3 hostname-for-node-3
-     ip-for-node-2 hostname-for-node-2
-     ip-for-node-4 hostname-for-node-4
+The "hosts" file is defined in the included "hosts.example" file, which should be read carefully.

   IMPORTANT: the node order in the hosts file is critical for two reasons:
   1) Assuming the storage volume is created with replica 2 then each pair of